 At heart I’m interdisciplinary.
 I work directly with game developers and teach in a Sociology & Legal Studies Program, as well as a Digital Media Program.
 My research draws from Political Economy, Communications, Human-Computer Interaction (HCI), Media and Cultural Studies, and Science and Technology Studies.
 My first degree was in Criminology.

-Jennifer R. Whitson is an Assistant Professor in the Department of Sociology & Legal Studies at the University of Waterloo, as well a faculty member at the Stratford campus.
+Jennifer R. Whitson is an Assistant Professor in the Department of Sociology & Legal Studies at the University of Waterloo, as well a faculty member at the Stratford School of Interaction Design and Business.
 She received her PhD in Sociology from Carleton University in Ottawa, Canada.
 She is an adjunct researcher at the Technoculture Art and Games Research Centre at Concordia University in Montreal and with the Hypertext and Hypermedia Lab in Ottawa.
 Her current research interests include studio studies, social influences on game development processes, gamification, and governance in online domains.
 You can find her work in a number of edited collections such as The Gameful World, published by MIT Press, in the journals First Monday, Economy & Society, New Media & Society and FibreCulture, and of course, here on this website.

 E–mail: jenni[dot]whitson [at] gmail [dot] com